Tracking the West Virginia Mountaineers Football true freshman class

 Rivals.com has teamed with Pro Football Focus and as part of that we can provide incredibly detailed statistics on the West Virginia football team.

-Today, we take a look at how the true freshmen graded out against Long Island.
+Today, we take a look at how the true freshmen graded out against Virginia Tech.
 We will be tracking this all season and updating after each game.

 In this article, we use the PFF grades to show you how the true freshmen Mountaineers performed to date as well as statistics.